Josh Ramirez

 Departure

-School banned phones and my hand kept reaching for an empty pocket.
-What I actually missed wasn't messages — it was the dopamine scroll.
-The Apple Watch was the only screen they couldn't take, so I built TikTok for my wrist: one short clip at a time, no recommender, no back button.
-Tap to skip, or double-pinch the fingers and roll the dice again.
+School restricted phones and my hand kept reaching for an empty pocket.
+What I actually missed was not messages; it was the quick video loop.
+The Apple Watch was the one screen still allowed, so Aura became the experiment: quick accessible video content on the wrist, one clip at a time, no recommender, no profile, no back button.
+Tap to skip, or use the watch gesture and roll to the next clip.

 Approach